jstilwell/justmercy/just_mercy_notes.md

 When he listened to the tape and it proved the testimony was coerced, I felt anxiety for the lawyer.
 That's probably a real fear people feel when upsetting the status quo.

 "First time in a chamber?
-Don't think too much, you'll lose your shit." — Metaphor for society as a whole.
+Don't think too much, you'll lose your shit." — Metaphor for white culture as a whole.
+Distract and deflect.

 Do they actually play gospel music for everyone else in the prison when someone's walking to die?
 That's messed up.